RESEARCH

 Andrea Walker, Bookforum

-The book, due for publication in 2009, includes contributions from: Sunand Prasad (president, RIBA); Beatriz Colomina (Princeton); David Leatherbarrow (Penn); Marc Treib (UC Berkeley) and Catherine Belsey (Swansea).
+The book includes contributions from: Sunand Prasad (Past-President, RIBA); David Leatherbarrow (Penn); Marc Treib (UC Berkeley); Catherine Belsey (Swansea); Adam Caruso (Caruso StJohn Architects).